andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 Way cooler.

-After supper I mosey over to the bar for end of trip celebratory nightcap.
+After supper I mosey over to the bar for an end-of-trip celebratory nightcap.
 I plop down at a plush barstool with a thirst for a Rye Old Fashioned to warsh'n the trail dust off me gullet.
-Over the course of the next 5 minutes the bartender walks past me a half dozen times without so much as acknowledging my presence.
+Over the course of the next 10 minutes the bartender walks past me a half dozen times without so much as acknowledging my presence.
 Now I'm not one to offhandedly besmirch a keeper of the bar.
 They are busy people.
 They have a tough job.
 I appreciate bartenders with every corpuscle of